lkk270/sig-standardizer/README.md

 # NoSIG - Medical Prescription Standardization System

-NoSIG is a sophisticated system designed to extract and standardize medical prescription information from images using advanced OCR and AI technologies.
-It consists of a modern web interface built with Next.js and serverless AWS Lambda functions for processing.
+NoSIG is a simple application for extracting and standardizing medical prescription information from images.
+It lets users upload an image of a typed prescription (not handwritten) that lacks SIG codes.
+The system uses Tesseract OCR to extract the text from the image and then leverages OpenAI to standardize the text and generate the appropriate SIG codes.

 ---